pgroonga/pgroonga.github.io/reference/operators/query.md

 ## Summary

-This operator uses v2 operator class.
-It doesn't provide backward compatibility until PGroonga 2.0.0.
-Use it carefully.

 `@@` operator performs full text search with query.

 Query's syntax is similar to syntax that is used in Web search engine.
 For example, you can use OR search by `KEYWORD1 OR KEYWORD2` in query.